robinpowered/sdet-interview-challenge/README.md

 Your test cases should be added to [Challenge2-TestCases.md](Challenge2-TestCases.md) Again, this is a text list of scenarios and NOT something that you should be executing.
 We wish to cause no harm to the API.

+You should spend ~30 minutes on this task.

 ## Preparing and submitting the challenge